 Lose weight while eating steak, burgers, cheese, and bacon?
 High-protein, low-carb plans like Atkins and the Zone can work.
-But you should consider the risks and rewards before you decide to try one.
+But you should consider the pros and cons before you decide to try one.

 When you cut out carbohydrates, you lose weight quickly because you lose water.
 Then, with no extra carbs, the body begins burning more fat for fuel.
-This can lead to ketosis, which may make dieting easier because you feel less hungry.
-But ketosis can cause headaches, irritability, and nausea.
+This can lead to ketosis, which may make losing weight easier because you feel less hungry.
+Ketosis may cause temporary headaches, irritability, and nausea but appears to be safe long-term.

 Be choosy.
-The best high-protein plans are low in fat and include some carbs.
-Avoid extreme plans, with huge helpings of fatty meats and not many vegetables and grains.
+The best high-protein plans focus on lean proteins and include some carbs.
+Avoid huge helpings of fatty meats and make sure to include vegetables.
 Ask your doctor, or a dietitian, to help you pick the right diet.

 If you choose white meat when you're buying chicken or poultry, you’ll get a lot less fat than if you eat dark meat.
 Also, remove the skin, which is loaded with saturated fat.